Essential Money Advice For First-Time Property Buyers

 Organize Your Debt

 How much you owe and haven’t paid back is a significant factor when it comes to your credit.
 It’s almost impossible to get a mortgage if you have the type of arrears that creditors hate.
 An example of this would be repossession.
-The fact the bank had to claim your house as collateral is a black mark on your report that will stay for a long time.
+The fact the bank had to claim your house or car as collateral is a black mark on your report that will stay for a long time.
+However, you should consider seeking legal counsel, such as this Massachusetts Car Repossession attorney, if you believe the repossession was unlawful.

 Thankfully, there are levels to the severity of debt, and some are better than others.
 Having no credit isn’t great, yet you can still find a lender if it’s happened recently.
 And, the rates aren’t particularly high.
 You might need to pay up to 10% regarding your deposit, but that isn’t a massive deal.